buzzm/WebF3/README.md

 argument name `_` in the `args` dictionary.
   * rfile:  The input stream if this is a PUT, POST, or PATCH

-`start` must return a tuple containing 3 items: the HTTP response code, a dict, and a boolean True or False to indicate that `next` and `end` should be executed.
+`start` must return a tuple containing 4 items: the HTTP response code, additional http headers, a dict, and a boolean True or False to indicate that `next` and `end` should be executed.
+The additional headers can be `None`.
 The dict can be `None`.
+It is OK to return `None` as the "initial dict" yet pass `True` as the "keep going" flag.
+This sometimes make the setup of producing and emitting "rows" of data easier by localizing the logic to the `next` method instead of splitting it across `start` and `next`.
 The framework does not interpret the meaning of response codes; it is the responsibility of the function writer to pass the combination of code, data (in the dict), and "keep going" flag.
 The "keep going" flag is necessary because the framework will automatically try to execute `next` and `end` if they exist regardless of the HTTP response code.
 Note that it is a noop if the keep going flag is set True and there is no `next` or `end` method.